User case: D drive full Windows 7

 "I just happened to noticed my D drive was 2.29 GB free of 18.1 GB.
 This computer is only 3 months old, a HP desktop with Windows 7 factory installed.
 I have no idea why there is so little space left here, and I'm not aware of putting anything on the D drive.
 Can someone tell me how to free up space on D drive Windows 7?
-Any advice and information on this is appreciated?” –from Windows ten forums
+Any advice on this is appreciated."

 Main symptoms when D drive is full

-Although the capacity/size of hard drives keep growing at an incredible pace, we still find ways to make them easily become full.
+Although the capacity/size of hard drives keeps growing at an incredible pace, we still find ways to make them easily become full.
 Before your D drive is getting full and leaves no space for new data, you will notice the following two obvious symptoms.

-Low Disk Space alert – If the free space of D drive reaches 200MB threshold, there is a balloon Low Disk Space notification on bottom left with warning message.
+Low Disk Space alert: If the free space of D drive reaches 200MB threshold, there is a balloon Low Disk Space notification on bottom left with warning message.

-Red bar in File Explorer – When the free space of a drive is less than 2GB, you will find the default blue bar of the drive turns into red in File Explorer.
+Red bar in File Explorer: When the free space of a drive is less than 2GB, you will find the default blue bar of the drive turns into red in File Explorer.

 6 quick ways to free up space on D drive in Windows 10/8/7

 Next, we will show you how to free up space on D drive in Windows 7/8/10 for your new applications or files.
 So, without further ado, let’s get started....